Paweł Jarczewski: Business career

 Grupa Azoty also funded the acquisition of the Kopalnie and Zakłady Chemiczne Siarki “Siarkopol” S.A.

 Until May 2013 he performed the function of the president of the management board of Grupa Azoty “Puławy”.
 He was connected with Zakłady Azotowe in Puławy since 1992.
 In 2002-2006 he performed the function of the commercial director of "PULAWY".
 In 2006-2008 he worked in CTL Logistics S.A. in the position of the director for development.
 Since 2008 he has been the president of the management board of Grupa Azoty “Puławy”.
 His actions made Grupa Azoty „Puławy” as one of few European companies in the industry of Great Chemical Synthesis effectively resisted the 2008/2009 crisis with the revenue of PLN 35 million.
 In November 2012 he was again appointed the president of Grupa Azoty “Puławy” for the next three-year term.

-In the period when he performed the function of the president, Grupa Azoty „Puławy” completed the investment Oxygen Generating Plant Ammonia-Urea which increased production capacity of ureaby ca. 270 thousand tons/year and NOXy® to 100 thousand tons/year.
+In the period when he performed the function of the president, Grupa Azoty „Puławy” completed the investment in Oxygen Generating Plant Ammonia-Urea which increased production capacity of ureaby ca. 270 thousand tons/year and NOXy® to 100 thousand tons/year.

 The company led to consolidation with other plants in the chemical industry.
 In 2011 Zakłady Azotowe „Puławy” became the controlling shareholder in Zakłady Nawozów Fosforowych “Forsfory” in Gdańsk sp. z o.o.
 A year later, the company acquired 85% of the shares in Zakłady Azotowe „Chorzów” S.A. (formerly: Adipol-Azoty S.A.).

-29 April 2013 he ceased to perform the function of the President of Grupa Azoty “Puławy” and was appointed President of the Management Board of Grupa Azoty.
+On 29 April 2013 he ceased to perform the function of the President of Grupa Azoty “Puławy” and was appointed the President of the Management Board of Grupa Azoty.
 In August he took the position of the head of the Supervisory Board of Grupa Azoty “Police”.
 In January, the Supervisory Board appointed the management board of the company for the next, 10th term, with Paweł Jarczewski as the head.

 International activity

 In 2011-2013 he was the vice-president of Fertilizers Europe - the largest Accusation of Producers of Fertilizers in the Old Continent.
-In addition, the performed the function of the vice-president of the Economical Committee of this organisation.
+In addition, he performed the function of the vice-president of the Economical Committee of this organisation.

 In May 2014 he was nominated for the position of the Member of the Management Board in the Western and Central IFA region - International Fertilizer Industry Association.
 In June 2015 he became the President of the Committee for technology, maintenance and safety of production in IFA.